 Rottenberg has exhibited extensively internationally and has recently had solo exhibitions at the Sprengel Museum Hannover; Museum of Contemporary Art Chicago and at the New Museum of Contemporary Art, New York.
 In 2019 her work was included in the 16th Istanbul Biennial and the same year she was awarded the Kurt Schwitters Prize, a biennial award that recognizes artists who have made a significant contribution to contemporary art.

-The exhibition is presented in partnership with Musée d’art contemporain de Montréal where it will be on view in 2021.
+The exhibition is presented in partnership with Musée d’art contemporain de Montréal where it is on view from May 21, 2022 until October 10, 2022.

 The exhibition is supported by Artis‘s Exhibition Grants Program.